VBTI-development/onedl-mmtracking/docs/en/overview.md

 ## Contributing

-We appreciate all contributions to improve MMTracking.
-Please refer to [CONTRIBUTING.md](https://github.com/open-mmlab/mmcv/blob/master/CONTRIBUTING.md) for the contributing guideline and [this discussion](https://github.com/open-mmlab/mmtracking/issues/73) for development roadmap.
+We appreciate all contributions to improve OneDLMMTracking.
+Please refer to [CONTRIBUTING.md](https://github.com/vbti-development/onedl-mmcv/blob/main/CONTRIBUTING.md) for the contributing guideline.

 ## FAQ

-If you encounter any problems in the process of using MMTracking, you can firstly refer to [FAQ](./notes/faq.md).
-If not solved, you can post an [issue](https://github.com/open-mmlab/mmtracking/issues/) and we will give a response as soon as possible.
+If you encounter any problems in the process of using OneDL MMTracking, you can firstly refer to [FAQ](./notes/faq.md).
+If not solved, you can post an [issue](https://github.com/vbti-development/onedl-mmtracking/issues/) and we will give a response as soon as possible.